shatha893/Notes/Machines/Traceback/Traceback.md

 ```
 * I got webadmin through the other hacker's webshell and then I got sysadmin through a bind shell using the sudo lua code I used the following code

+* I just have getting the root left.
 ```lua
 #\!/usr/local/bin/lua
 os.execute("/bin/bash");